Sparse Bayesian Optimization: BACKGROUND AND RELATED WORK

 \paragraph{Multi-Objective BO:} Multi-objective BO is used when there are several (often competing) objectives $f_1, \ldots, f_m$ and we wish to recover the Pareto frontier of non-dominated configurations.
-A popular method in this setting is ParEGO, which applies the standard single-objective EI acquisition function to a random scalarization of the objectives~\citep{parego}.
+A classic method is ParEGO, which applies the standard single-objective EI acquisition function to a random scalarization of the objectives~\citep{parego}.
 Many types of scalarizations have been developed for transforming multi-objective optimization (MOO) problems into single-objective problems~\citep{Ehrgott05}.
-Recent work on multi-objective BO has focused on developing acquisition functions that explicitly target increasing the hypervolume of the known Pareto frontier with respect to a pre-specified reference point.
+Recent work on multi-objective BO has focused on developing acquisition functions that explicitly target increasing the hypervolume of the known Pareto frontier.
 Acquisition functions in this class, such as Expected Hypervolume Improvement (EHVI), are considered state-of-the-art for multi-objective BO~\citep{yang2019, daulton2020ehvi, daulton2021nehvi}.